Wearables with Galvanic skin response (GSR) sensors first made headlines when Jawbone UP3 was being planned for released way back in 2014.

 If you review the original Apple Watch patent filing carefully that had Johny Ive as one of the inventors, you will be amazed at how much of the functionality originally planned for the Apple Watch is yet to come to fruition.

-“A second light source of the array of light sources may include an infrared LED adapted to detect water content of the body.
+“A second light source of the array of light sources may include an infrared LED adapted to detect the water content of the body.
 The health metric may include one or more of: a heart rate, a respiration rate, a blood oxygenation level, and a blood volume estimate.

 In some embodiments, the device also includes at least one pair of electrodes disposed on an exterior surface of the housing.
-In some case, the signal is used to compute an additional health metric that includes one or more of: a heart function, a body fat estimate, and a body fat estimate.”
+In some cases, the signal is used to compute an additional health metric that includes one or more of: a heart function, a body fat estimate, and a body fat estimate.”

 This same Apple patent further describes:

 “In some aspects, the consumer product includes one or more biosensors.
 Example health metrics include, without limitation, a heart rate, a respiration rate, blood oxygenation level, a blood volume estimate, blood pressure, or a combination thereof.

 In some embodiments, the biosensors include an electrical sensor that may be used to measure electrocardiographic (ECG) characteristics, galvanic skin resistance, and other electrical properties of the user’s body.